data301-2020-winter2/course-project-solo_110/images/README.md

-any external images you use should be in this directory
+Any external images you use should be in this directory.